 City of Brampton Internal Audit Division

-is an independent, objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of the City of Brampton.
+is guided by a philosophy of adding value to improve the operations of the City of Brampton.
 It assists the City in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of the City’s governance, risk management and internal control.

-The City first created an internal audit function in May of 1987 and since then the The Office of Internal Audit has grown and adapted to the needs of a thriving municipality.
+The City first created an internal audit function in May of 1987 and since then the Internal Audit has grown and adapted to the needs of a thriving municipality.
 The Division provides the City of Brampton’s Senior Management with the necessary recommendations to maintain the highest standards of stewardship and due diligence over corporate processes and public funds.

 Council Code of Conduct